Alone In a Sea of Millions

 It is easy to feel alone and misunderstood as we maneuver through life with migraine.
 If we know no one else with migraine like us, it can be easy to feel that no one really comprehends what we face.
 Even the most compassionate person in the world can’t really grasp what migraine is like if they’ve never had one.

-Not on my worst enemy
+I wouldn't wish migraine on my worst enemy

 My husband is one of those people who is brilliantly and endlessly compassionate but is lucky enough to have never once even had a headache in his life.
 I've wondered if his experience of an attack would help to deepen his understanding of what I'm up against, but I honestly would never wish the condition or the pain that comes with it on my worst enemy, much less my loving husband.

 At a recent large gathering of friends and family, I met a woman who lives with chronic migraine.
-It was a wonder that we both had made it to the annual event (one that I have missed countless times before due to chronic migraine).
+It was a wonder that we both made it to the annual event (one I have missed countless times before due to chronic migraine).
 Although we talked about our lives, there was no need to go into great detail about the specific ways migraine is hampering how we live.
 It was enough just to know that we are facing the same challenge.
-We noted that we’d found each other in the quietest corner of the room.
-Life with migraine can bring with it the constant sense that we must educate others about the condition – or be ready to explain why we aren’t working.
-So often we must defend ourselves against an insensitive comment or question.
-It’s a profound relief to find someone who “gets it” without having to explain a thing.
+We noted that we'd found each other in the quietest corner of the room.
+Life with migraine can bring with it the constant sense that we must educate others about the condition – or be ready to explain why we aren't working.
+So often, we must defend ourselves against an insensitive comment or question.
+It's a profound relief to find someone who "gets it" without explaining a thing.

 Something very special occurs when I encounter someone who lives with migraine.
 Whether online or in real life, there is an immediate connection and understanding.
 Each migraineur I meet is very special to me.
 I hold them near and dear to my heart because I know what they are up against and they accept and understand who and where I am.
 When we spend so much time feeling isolated and alone, these connections are especially nourishing and important.